United States – E-commerce and Big Data: Merger Control

 In the area of horizontal deals, the current Chairman of the FTC and the Bureau of Competition director have indicated that they are both focused on stricter requirements for divestiture remedies.
 This is an area where the Trump administration could prove ‘tougher’ than its predecessor.
 A retrospective study of merger remedies done under the Obama administration found that while 80 per cent of all divestiture remedies were effective, only 70 per cent of those divestiture remedies that involved asset divestitures (as opposed to standalone business divestitures) were successful.
 As part of his Senate confirmation statement, Chairman Simons indicated that he plans to reduce that failure rate, which could suggest that the FTC will become even less receptive to asset divestitures (and more insistent on full business divestitures) than before.
 Of course, in practice, the scope of the business that needs to be divested will depend significantly on the identity and capabilities of the divestiture buyer.
 But the apparently tougher stance of this administration on divestiture remedies is something to keep in mind when consolidating major online competitors.

-There have been a number of major non-horizontal merger reviews involving digital market companies in recent years, such as Apple’s acquisition of Shazam, Amazon’s acquisition of Whole Foods, Microsoft’s acquisitions of Skype and LinkedIn, and Google’s acquisition of ITA Software.
-Except for the latter, the US agencies did not conduct in-depth investigations of these transactions, much less seek remedies.
+There have been a number of major non-horizontal merger reviews involving digital market companies in recent years, such as Apple’s acquisition of Shazam, Amazon’s acquisition of Whole Foods, Microsoft’s acquisitions of Skype and LinkedIn, Google’s acquisitions of ITA Software and Fitbit.
+Except for the latter two, the US agencies did not conduct in-depth investigations of these transactions, much less seek remedies.
 In contrast, the European Commission subjected most of the same transactions to extensive investigation based on non-horizontal theories of harm, and even imposed behavioural remedies in one that the US agencies cleared without a second request.

 However, the outcome of the AT&T/Time Warner case could cause the US agencies to become yet more selective in enforcing against vertical mergers than they have been from a policy perspective, especially in dynamic online environments.
+While the DOJ issued a second request in the Google/Fitbit deal, it remains to be seen whether the DOJ will intervene.
 Under Trump, the agencies have expressed strong reservations about behavioural remedies and indicated that they will typically insist on divestiture remedies if they have serious concerns, even in the rare vertical merger challenge (as DOJ did in AT&T/Time Warner).
 The outcome in that case shows, however, that there is a greater risk associated with taking that position in vertical deals (as opposed to accepting behavioural remedies, as done in the past), if it leads to litigation.
 Accordingly, the US agencies may be inclined to challenge fewer vertical deals, unless they are willing to revisit to some degree their policy position on use of behavioural remedies.

 Multisided market definition

 It is yet unclear exactly where any particular online, advertising-based business operating a multisided platform will fall on the Supreme Court’s spectrum – closer to Amex’s payment network or to a newspaper.
 That will be highly fact-specific.
 But it is worth evaluating that, in each particular case, including in the merger context, to ensure that the full impact of a merger and a complete set of competitors of the merging parties are taken into account when in an agency review.
-The director of the FTC’s Bureau of Competition, Bruce Hoffman, recently expressed significant interest in ‘litigating the parameters’ of the American Express decision, and that he is ‘very interested in bringing two-sided market cases’.
-The outcome of these hearings and future cases involving multisided platforms will show how significant a factor (or not) Ohio v.
+Continued case development will show how significant a factor (or not) Ohio v.
 American Express will play in merger reviews involving digital markets.

 While unlikely to become law, the Better Deal bill and its proponents may have been a contributing factor in agency officials committing resources to issues raised by the bill.
-The FTC’s launch of its Technology Task Force, Chairman Simon’s focus on acquisitions of nascent competitors by digital platforms, and the topics of the FTC’s Hearings certainly suggest so.
+The FTC’s launch of its Technology Task Force, Chairman Simon’s focus on acquisitions of nascent competitors by digital platforms, the topics of the FTC’s Hearings, and the FTC’s request for information on the last 10 years of mergers from the five largest tech companies (totalling nearly 400 deals) certainly suggest so.
 The FTC Hearings involved more than 350 panellists and over 850 public comments, and covered topics such as ‘competition . . . issues in communication, information, and media technology networks, . . . markets featuring “platform businesses,” . . . intersection between privacy, big data, and competition . . . [e]valuating the competitive effects of corporate acquisitions and mergers’, and ‘monopsony power, including but not limited to, in labor markets’.

 That said, the agencies have already thoroughly investigated mergers involving digital markets and big data issues many times before.
 And merger enforcement has picked up quite a bit since the Obama administration, with several successfully litigated mergers, including in tech markets (e.g., Bazaarvoice/PowerReviews).
 Thus, unless merger retrospectives uncover compelling evidence of significant consumer harms from past under-enforcement, the question is how much more aggressive or experimental the administration will want to or realistically can be in its merger enforcement (other than perhaps being stricter on remedies).
 Doing so could risk more harm than good and run into boundaries set by judicial precedent (especially with the significant number of conservative judges that have recently joined the bench, including at the appellate court levels).
 The outcome in DOJ’s recent challenge of the AT&T/Time Warner merger is illustrative in that respect.
 The European Commission has greater discretion in that sense, since it does not have to prevail in court to stop a merger, and typically is given more deference by the courts than are the US agencies.
 Yet, despite its historically greater policy focus on big data and tech issues, even the European Commission has not to our knowledge blocked mergers based on concerns about such issues.

-It looks as though the current administration, at least at the FTC, will devote more investigative resources to mergers in these areas of the new economy, especially acquisitions of start-up companies in the technology sector, but it remains to be seen whether that will lead to much more enforcement.
-That may depend, in part, on the outcome of the FTC Hearings and merger retrospectives, as well as political considerations.
+The current administration, at least at the FTC, has devoted more investigative resources to mergers in these areas of the new economy, especially acquisitions of start-up companies in the technology sector, but it remains to be seen whether that will lead to much more enforcement.

 The one area in which there has been significant change in merger enforcement policies compared to the last administration, is in remedies, especially in vertical mergers.
 That difference could surface in merger investigations involving digital markets and big data, since non-horizontal theories of harm are quite common there.
 As discussed, the DOJ’s loss in AT&T/Time Warner could mean it ends up intervening less in vertical mergers.
 On the other hand, the agencies clearly have been serious about not favouring behavioural remedies and typically insisting on divestiture remedies even in vertical mergers.
 That is something to take into account when planning vertical mergers that could raise significant opposition, including when negotiating the antitrust risk allocation in merger agreements.
 The agency’s policy position on behavioural remedies, combined with the outcome in the AT&T/Time Warner case, could in some circumstances cause parties to negotiate longer drop-dead dates, more litigation commitments and greater reverse break fees in merger agreements for such deals.